 Of course people are worried about the privacy issues around this central database.
 How can you be sure if the information will not be used by other government departments?
 This has turned off a fair few people from registering as growers already.

-Stories in the media abound that licensed pharmacies will sell the drug for less than 1 USD a gramme –which is a tenth of what the same quantity would cost in the US.
+Licensed pharmacies are selling the drug for just over 1 USD a gramme –which is a tenth of what the same quantity would cost in the US.

 * female, in flower